 - From the evolutionary point of view, our brains are designed for visual learning over text.

 The visual hierarchy of emails establishes the relationships between various elements and guides the reader’s attention subconsciously.
-This is because our brains are wired to focus on a few details and ignore the rest to make sense of what we feel is the most important information we’re receiving.
-Knowing where your readers are most likely to focus helps you position the content in the right place on an email.
-This helps you instill the desired action (your CTA!) without sounding too persuasive.
+This is because our brains are wired to focus on a few details while ignoring the rest in order to make sense of what we perceive to be the most important information.
+Knowing where your readers’ attention is most likely to be drawn allows you to position the content in the right place on an email.
+This helps you instill the desired action (your CTA!) without sounding overly persuasive.

 Let’s take a deeper look into how this pertains to email marketing.

-Various Factors To Consider For Flawless Visual Hierarchy
+Various Factors To Consider For Flawless Email Visual Hierarchy

 In this section, the factors affecting the visual hierarchy are explained.

-- Use Of Hero Image – Hero images are the featured images displayed in the upper fold that explain the purpose of sending the email.
-Only one hero image is used, and it’s positioned at the top where readers can see it as soon as they open the message.
+- Use Of Hero Image – Hero images are the featured images displayed in the upper fold that explain why the email is being sent.
+There is only one hero image, and it’s positioned at the top where readers can see it as soon as they open the message.

 - Color Contrast – The elements in your email body should clearly differentiate from each other.
-Generally, this is done using color contrast.
+Generally, this is done by using a contrasting color.
 It’s also advisable to consider color contrast while picking up the font colors for your email body as well as the CTA buttons.

-- Repetition – Repeating color schemes and content placing patterns signals your readers to take a focus on certain information subconsciously.
+- Repetition – Repeating color schemes and content placing patterns signals your readers to focus on certain information subconsciously.